dian-area/my/README.md

 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

-Kabayan ID (Laravel)

 1. Remote gitlab
-2. env (di zip ENV/KABAYAN GROUP)
-4. PHP versi 7.4 - 8
+2. PHP versi 7.4 - 8
-5. webserver, klo saya di local pakai xampp dengan config default/bawaan -> apache
+3. webserver, klo saya di local pakai xampp dengan config default/bawaan -> apache
-6. tidak perlu node js
+4. tidak perlu node js
-3. Key generate
+5. Key generate
-4. composer update
+6. composer update

 ## Usage